h01ger/piuparts/README.txt

 === Some tips

+piuparts also has a manpage, where all available options are explained.

 If you use piuparts on a regular basis, waiting for it to create a chroot every time takes too much time, even if you are using a local mirror or a caching tool such as approx.